unimined/UniminedMappingLibrary/software-engineering/unimined-mapping-format.md

 field name can have `;` followed by a field descriptor.

-the `t` subelement contains `<td>`, a fully qualified method or field (see [Inner Class](#inner-class) to know what I mean). and if a method, `<p>` should be the index of the parameter to uninline or `_` if a field.
+the `t` subelement contains `<td>`, a fully qualified method or field (see [Inner Class](#inner-class) to know what I mean). and if a method, `<p>` should be the index of the parameter to uninline or `_` if a field. use `-1` if the return value should be used, this would be in the case of comparing against a constant.

 this will search for all invocations of targets, and search upwards for matching ldc instructions to replace.